All trails are currently CLOSED (live animal exhibit trail and hiking trails).

 New Hampshire is famous for its picturesque lakes and mountains, and Squam Lake is a gem among many.
 See its amazingly clear water, rocky shores, celebrated islands, historic homes, scenic mountain views, and remarkable wildlife.

 Cruises are 90 minutes long and on canopied pontoon boats.
 Please arrive at least 15 minutes prior to your cruise departure time.
-All visitors must adhere to physical distancing guidelines and are required to wear face masks.
-Thank you for your cooperation, which will help keep the Science Center open for everyone to enjoy.
 New Hampshire State law requires youth ages 12 and under to wear a life jacket on board.

 Advance reservations are required.